aws-samples/amazon-connect-copy/README.md

 - `connect_diff` only creates the helper directory and will not change anything in the source and the target instance directories.
-- `connect_copy` will change files in both the target instance directory and the helper directory (except in dry-run mode). i.e., `connect_copy` is not idempotent to the target and helper directory.
+- `connect_copy` will change files in both the target instance directory and the helper directory.
+(While in dry-run mode, only helper.log will be changed.) i.e., `connect_copy` is not idempotent to the target and helper directory.
 - DO NOT reuse the target instance directory and the helper directory.
   Remove these two directories after copying.